-Chairman Thomas and members of the Education Committee:
+Chairwoman Baumgardner and members of the Senate Education Committee:

 Thank you for the opportunity to provide information on the current bill and how legislation related to gender identity affects youth.
 My organization, the Kansas Suicide Prevention Headquarters (KSPHQ), is located in Lawrence, KS.
 We are a suicide prevention resource center and one of four 988 Suicide & Crisis Lifeline call centers operating for Kansas.
 We provide first line coverage for the 103 counties in Kansas and backup coverage to Johnson and Sedgwick counties.
+We are also the only 988 Suicide & Crisis Lifeline center providing text and chat support in the state.

 Unfortunately the trend in Kansas is clear, suicide and suicidality are rising for all age groups.
 This problem is especially pronounced for our youth.
-A recent statistical analysis by the Kansas Department of Health and Environment showed youth age 10-18 had the highest rates of suicidal ideation, self-harm, and suicide attempt emergency department visits every year between 2016-2021, with a 34% increase due to suicide attempts, in 2021 compared to 2016.
+A recent statistical analysis by the Kansas Department of Health and Environment showed youth age 10-18 had the highest rates of suicidal ideation, self-harm, and suicide attempt emergency department visits every year between 2016-2021, with a 34% increase due to suicide attempts, in 2021 compared to 20161.

-Not only the data, but our experiences providing crisis counseling on the 988 Suicide & Crisis Lifeline, show clear increases in mental health distress for youth across our state.
+Not only the data, but our experiences providing crisis counseling on the 988 Suicide & Crisis Lifeline, shows clear increases in mental health distress for youth across our state.
 Our best hope of countering the increase in youth mental health distress and suicide is to come together as parents, mentors, mental health service providers, and policy makers to increase protective factors in our environment.
 One of the protective factors in which we all have a part to play is building connection.
 Fostering connections between youth, youth and adults, and in our communities as a whole is what will save lives.
 For transgender and non-binary identifying youth in our state, the correlation between acceptance and protection against suicide is clear.
 We have an opportunity to send a signal to these youth that they are respected and that their safety is important to their communities.